Connecting an integration

 Open Settings → Integrations

 In Script.it, click Settings in the sidebar, then select Integrations.
-This page shows all your currently connected tools and a search field for the full catalog.
+This page shows your connected tools, shared integrations, and a search field for the full catalog.

 Find the tool you want to connect